datstat-consulting/DeepLearningEconometrics/README.md

-# EconmetPerceptron
+# DeepLearningEconometrics
-Standard econometric models use Maximum Likelihood Estimation or situational equivalents (ie OLS) for calculations. `EconmetPerceptron` uses its own implementation of a Perceptron for estimates robust to distributional properties.
+Standard econometric models use Maximum Likelihood Estimation or situational equivalents (ie OLS) for calculations. `DeepLearningEconometrics` uses its own implementation of a Perceptron for estimates robust to distributional properties.
 Notably,
 - Linear Regression models are no longer fragile to heteroskedasticity or a non-zero error term, and is more robust to multicollinearity (but endogeneity remains a problem).
 - Logistic Regression models are more robust to multicollinearity.
 - Dynamic panel models no longer need more individuals than observations (unlike Arellano-Bond GMM estimator).